ELISABETH L. CARDIELLO

 Infinitely curious, coffee loving, Brooklyn native.
 She had business cards at six and her first product on shelves at 13.
 As such, her identity formed in a way that was anything but normal.
 Her entrepreneur father ensured that on those cards, beneath her name, was the bold word “owner” and that she was empowered from a young age to think and act as such.
 She graduated from business school at the top of her class, spent time at Credit Suisse and a hedge fund, dealt with loss, found herself, found her passion, more loss, learned the meaning of post traumatic growth, started a coffee company (with a story you won’t believe!), gave two TEDx talks (#1, #2), started speaking in the US and abroad - still wondering where that shy 9 year old went...

-She’s been featured by the United Nations, Forbes, AMEX OPEN Forum, TEDx Normal, TEDx Fulton Street, GQ, NBC, Heritage Radio WS Radio and many more.
+She’s been featured by the United Nations, Worldwide Business with Kathy Ireland, Forbes, AMEX OPEN Forum, TEDx Normal, TEDx Fulton Street, GQ, NBC, Heritage Radio WS Radio and many more.

-As a professor, Doan quickly realized that very few young women were taking his entrepreneurship classes.
-And, more importantly, he realized that the women who did take his class were, hands down, better students.
-He set off on a journey to understand why more women weren't learning entrepreneurship, and how to attract more women into the field.
-After interviewing nearly 600 female entrepreneurs, investors, and business leaders around the world (one of them being Elisabeth!) and the idea of Legacy Out Loud was born.
+Doan’s passion for changing the value of education for future generations was fueled by his awareness that what he was learning in his one-size-fits-all educational system was not applied to the real world.
+This passion led him into his career path as a professor of entrepreneurship.
+Doan quickly realized that very few young women were taking his entrepreneurship classes.
+And, more importantly, he realized that the women who did take his class were more engaged and interested in the application of what they were learning than their male counterparts.
+He set off on a journey to understand why more women weren't learning and practicing entrepreneurship, and how to attract more women into the field.
+Doan spent a year interviewing nearly 600 female entrepreneurs, investors, and business leaders around the world (one of them being Elisabeth!) to develop that understanding.
+This, combined with his belief that societal, generational change only happens by empowering young women, led him to co-found Legacy Out Loud.